freelancer-leon/notes/kernel/barrier.md

 ----------|-------------
-rmb()     | Prevents loads from being reordered across the barrier read_barrier_depends() | Prevents data-dependent loads from being reordered across the barrier wmb()     | Prevents stores from being reordered across thebarrier mb()      | Prevents load or stores from being reordered across the barrier smp_rmb() | Provides an rmb() on SMP, and on UP provides a barrier() smp_read_barrier_depends() | Provides a read_barrier_depends() on SMP, and provides a barrier() on UP
+rmb()     | Prevents loads from being reordered across the barrier read_barrier_depends() | Prevents data-dependent loads from being reordered across the barrier wmb()     | Prevents stores from being reordered across the barrier mb()      | Prevents load or stores from being reordered across the barrier smp_rmb() | Provides an rmb() on SMP, and on UP provides a barrier() smp_read_barrier_depends() | Provides a read_barrier_depends() on SMP, and provides a barrier() on UP